 When you are going to be riding in hot temperatures, you may wish to consider our mesh and hyperkewl products to help keep you cool

 The itinerary may be subject to change owing to availability of accommodation or road conditions.
 All mileages are approximate.
 In the case of major exchange rate fluctuations, we reserve the right to alter prices and issue a currency surcharge/refund as necessary.
 Flights not included.
 A deposit of £300 per bike is required if you reserve your place more than 24 weeks before the tour starts.
-50% of the tour price is required to be paid 24 weeks before the tour starts and the balance paid 12 weeks before the tour starts.
+50% of the tour price is required to be paid 24 weeks before the tour starts and the balance paid 12 weeks before our USA Route 66 guided motorcycle tours starts.

 Please see EagleRider Terms and Conditions

-To reserve a place or to make an enquiry about the USA route 66 guided motorcycle tour please go to Contact Us
+To reserve a place or to make an enquiry about our USA route 66 guided motorcycle tours please go to Contact Us